An inexact Matrix-Newton method for solving NEPv: Newton's Method for nonlinear matrix equations

 \section{Newton's Method for nonlinear matrix equations}

-In this section, we consider the problem of finding a root $X^*\in\CC^{n,k}$ of a matrix function $F:\CC^{n,k}\rightarrow\CC^{n,k}$.
-In the simple case where $k=1$ and $F$ is differentiable, this problem can be solved by the well-known multivariate Newton method \cite{atkinson}, which requires the update where $J_F(x_j)\in\CC^{n,n}$ is the Jacobian of $F$ at $x_j\in\CC^n$.
+In this section, we consider the problem of finding a root $X^*\in\RR^{n,k}$ of a general, smooth matrix function $F:\RR^{n,k}\rightarrow\RR^{n,k}$.
+In the simple case where $k=1$, this now vector-valued problem can be solved by the well-known multivariate Newton method \cite{atkinson}, which requires the update where $J_F(x_j)\in\RR^{n,n}$ is the Jacobian of $F$ at $x_j\in\RR^n$.
 Usually, the explicit inversion of the Jacobian is avoided by rewriting the update formula in the form

-where a linear system with the Jacobian is solved to obtain the update direction $e_j$.
+where a linear system with the Jacobian is solved to obtain the update direction $\Delta{x}_j$.
 A similar approach to \eqref{eq:newtonvec} is possible for matrix functions ($k>1$) using the Fréchet derivative of $F$ instead of the Jacobian to perform the update

-where $L_F(X_j,E_j)$ is the Fréchet derivative of $F$ at $X_j$ in direction of $E_j$. \begin{definition}[Fréchet derivative and Kronecker form] The \textbf{Fréchet derivative} of a matrix function $F:\CC^{n,k}\rightarrow\CC^{n,k}$ at a point $X$, if it exists, is the unique linear mapping
+where $L_F(X_j,\dx_j)$ is the Fréchet derivative of $F$ at $X_j$ in direction of $\dx_j$. \begin{definition}[Fréchet derivative and Kronecker form] $ $\\ The \textbf{Fréchet derivative} of a matrix function $F:\RR^{n,k}\rightarrow\RR^{n,k}$ at a point $X$, if it exists, is the unique linear mapping

-such that for every $E\in\CC^{n,k}$ it holds
+such that for every $\dx\in\RR^{n,k}$ it holds

-Since $L_F(X)$ is a linear operator, there exists $K_F(X)\in\CC^{n\cdot k,n\cdot k}$ not depending on $E$ such that
+Since $L_F(X)$ is a linear operator, there exists $K_F(X)\in\RR^{n\cdot k,n\cdot k}$ not depending on $\dx$ such that